Traghetto : Crossing Grand Canal is tricky with all the boat traffic — you need to be quick

 Popular traghetto crossings

-Back when Rialto Bridge was the only way across the Canal Grande, there were dozens of these gondola ferry routes.
+Back when Rialto Bridge was the only way across the Grand Canal, there were dozens of these gondola ferry routes.
 Today, only a few remain and these 4 routes are perhaps the most reliable:

 San Tomà - Sant'Angelo